JulienSiems/juliensiems.github.io/index.md

 ## About Me

-I am a Ph.D. student at the University of Freiburg supervised by Prof. Frank Hutter.
+I am a Ph.D. student at the University of Freiburg advised by Prof. Frank Hutter.

 After finishing my Masters in Freiburg in 2020, I was an Applied Science Intern at AWS Berlin working on Neural Network Pruning, I worked on Bayesian Optimization for combinatorial auctions at the University of Zurich, did research into numerical optimization for inverse problems at TU Munich and worked as a Machine Learning Researcher at Merantix Momentum on Interpretable Machine Learning.